-- You have 5 years of professional experience and a post-secondary degree.
-You must hold a professional degree from an accredited university, and have a minimum of 5 years of experience in building technology, product research and specification, and Architectural Construction Document drafting.
+- You have a post-secondary technical degree.
+You must hold a professional degree from an accredited university, and have intermediate knowledge of building materials, and construction methods

 - You have a great attitude.
 You have excellent verbal, graphic, and written communication skills.

 On a 20-below January day in 1989, Gary Johnson and Lonnie Laffen opened the doors to JLG Architects with little more than a stack of bumwad and a burning desire to truly make a difference through great design (and probably a space heater, because brr).

 Thirty years later, we are one of the country’s 50 Most Admired Companies (MSN Money), 50 Best Places to Work (Inc. Magazine), and Architecture Giants (Building Design+Construction).
 That two-person firm may have grown to 150 professionals in 12 offices, but our driving force remains the same.